How do I make an appointment?

 What if I need to cancel or change my appointment?

-No Show/Refund policy: If you need to reschedule, you must do so 48 hours prior to appointment to avoid a charge.
+No Show/Refund policy: If you need to reschedule, you must do so 48 hours before the appointment to avoid a charge.

 Does OHIP or private insurance cover this test?